What is a life insurance medical exam and how do I prepare for it?

 8. Prepare a list of any medications you are taking

-Speaking of drugs, as mentioned already the life insurance physical examiner will ask about your medical history so have a list available of any medications you are taking, including prescription and over-the-counter drugs.
+Speaking of drugs, as mentioned already, the life insurance physical examiner will ask about your medical history so have a list available of any medications you are taking, including prescription and over-the-counter drugs, and vitamins and supplements.
 Anything you can have prepared beforehand will make your medical exam go quicker.